Brainboard's documentation

 Definition

-A project is a container of environments and architectures on which teams have specific permissions.
+A project is a container of environments and architectures to which teams have access with specific permissions.

 Think of a project as the upper level folder.